 Discussing scary stuff is important and can be done without traumatizing them.
 I assume they wear seat belts, look both ways before crossing streets, don’t run with scissors, and stay away from the oven, correct?
 They aren’t traumatized because you are calm when you teach them, you reiterate the lessons consistently, and you make performing these safety actions part of everyday life.
 Teaching self-defense is no different, just follow the same principles.

 Now this one is a significant reason, but there is a super easy solution.
 LEARN!
 There are some great books, videos, and blogs out there for parents.
 On my self-defense blog I have many self-defense articles written specifically for parents.
 We’re living in an information age now people.
 If you can find out about the latest teen heartthrob scandal in under a second, you can definitely learn useful, effective self-defense lessons to teach your kids.

 Teaching kids about self-defense is best started by talking to them about it.
 Here’s a short list of conversation topics to get you started, with some suggested talking points about self-defense (note that these are not geared towards a specific age group, so modifications may be necessary).
 After using these conversation starters, you can teach them some basic self defense for kids or enroll them in self defense classes for kids.

 Self-defense means keeping yourself safe and protecting yourself from someone who might want to hurt, harm, scare, or take you.

 When are you allowed to use self-defense techniques?

 Whenever you feel that you are in danger and using your voice, running away, finding an adult to help either didn’t work or isn’t possible.
 If an adult puts their hands on your in a way that is scary, painful, or unwanted.

 List 3 physical characteristics of a confident person.

 They walk with their shoulder up and back.
 They look up and around them.
-They make eye contact.
+Furthermore, they make eye contact.